 - 3.46 If the business involves the resale or consumption of raw materials, enter here the cost of the goods used; that's, purchases plus opening stock/work in progress minus closing stock/work in progress.

 So, for example, subcontractors in the construction industry need to include the cost of any materials supplied.
 And taxi drivers, minicab drivers and so on, and those in the road haulage industry need to enter fuel expenditure in this box rather than elsewhere, unless they're claiming mileage rate.
 If the business is using the cash basis, include the cost of expenses when they're paid for.
-It's not necessary to calculate opening and stock/work in progress to calculate your expenses when using the cash basis.
-Businesses providing services commonly adjust their business profits to reflect work in progress at the start and end of the period of account.
-If an adjustment of this sort is appropriate, (it will not - 3.47 Include all payments to subcontractors in the construction industry.
-Enter the gross amount before deduction if any payments have been made to subcontractors paid under deduction.

-be if you're using the cash basis), make it here;

-otherwise leave the box blank.
-If the figure is

-negative, enter it in brackets.

-- 3.48 Expenses deducted to arrive at gross profit, for example, discounts allowed, commissions payable, carriage and, in manufacturing businesses, the costs of producing goods sold such as direct labour costs, depreciation of fixed plant, machine hire, small tools and consumables.
-If the business provides services, it may incur rechargeable expenses, which are deducted to arrive at a figure of gross profit. - 3.51 Salaries, wages, (include wages funded by payments under the CJRS), bonuses, pensions, benefits, employer's NICs and so on for permanent, temporary and casual employees, and other staff related costs such as canteen expenses and recruitment agency fees and so on.
+It's not necessary to calculate opening and stock/work in progress to calculate your expenses when using the cash basis. - Businesses providing services commonly adjust their business profits to reflect work in progress at the start and end of the period of account.
+If an adjustment of this sort is appropriate, (it will not be if you're using the cash basis), make it here; otherwise leave the box blank.
+If the figure is negative, enter it in brackets. - 3.47 Include all payments to subcontractors in the construction industry.
+Enter the gross amount before deduction if any payments have been made to subcontractors paid under deduction. - 3.48 Expenses deducted to arrive at gross profit, for example, discounts allowed, commissions payable, carriage and, in manufacturing businesses, the costs of producing goods sold such as direct labour costs, depreciation of fixed plant, machine hire, small tools and consumables.
+If the business provides services, it may incur rechargeable expenses, which are deducted to arrive at a figure of gross profit. - 3.51 Salaries, wages, bonuses, pensions, benefits, employer's NICs and so on for permanent, temporary and casual employees, and other staff related costs such as canteen expenses and recruitment agency fees and so on.
 Any subcontract labour costs, including locum fees, not included elsewhere, include them here.
 Do not include the partner's employment costs (for example, salaries, drawings, pension payments and other benefits or National Insurance contributions). - 3.52 Rent, business rates, water rates, light, heat, power, property insurance, security and other similar expenses.
 If accounts contain an amount for 'use of home', include that figure here. - 3.53 Repairs and general maintenance of business premises and machinery. - 3.54 Phone, fax, postage, stationery and printing costs, courier services, general office expenses, the costs of trade or professional journals and subscriptions and costs of insurance not included elsewhere and other similar recurring costs which arise in running the business.